-One award valued at $5,000, will be awarded annually to a graduate student who is registered full time in a Master's or PhD program and who successfully submitted and defended their thesis.
+One award valued at $5,000, will be awarded annually to a current or past graduate student who has successfully submitted and defended their thesis.
 The student's thesis must have focused on quantum-safe cryptography.
-The UW Cryptography/Cryptoworks21 Selection Committee will select a recipient annually, reflecting back on theses submitted during the previous academic year.
+The UW Cryptography/Cryptoworks21 Selection Committee will select a recipient annually, reflecting back on theses submitted and defended in the last 12 months.
 Scientific excellence and application in quantum-safe cryptography are the criteria for the Thesis Award.

 - Full-time students who are undertaking a Masters or PhD in topics aligned with quantum-safe cryptography will be eligible.